ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 Practice, practice, practice.
 The best way to learn is to practice what you've learned here.
 Try to build a tool that does something useful for you or your team.

-Think of manual tasks -typescript related- that you do often and try to automate them.
-Stuff that are error prone, time consuming, or just boring.
+Think of manual tasks -typescript-related- that you do often and try to automate them.
+Stuff that is error-prone, time-consuming, or just boring.

-I'm writing few other blog posts that will help you get started with the Typescript Compiler API, follow me on [Twitter](https://twitter.com/ezzabuzaid) to get notified when they're out.
+I'm writing a few other blog posts that will help you get started with the Typescript Compiler API, follow me on [Twitter](https://twitter.com/ezzabuzaid) to get notified when they're out.

 ## References